mtholder/reveal/intro-to-bash.md

-## Task 2: find a P-value
+## Task 2: Background
- * The file `step19.sim.log` is the log from phylogenetic software run on 1000 simulations.
-For each simulation, the software produces 2 tree "Length" numbers.
+ * The file `step19.sim.log` has the output from 1000
+ simulations.
+Each produces 2 tree "Length" numbers.
  We are interested in the distribution of the difference between these 2 numbers.
- * In particular: **What are the 50 largest differences?**
  * `consecutiveDiffs.py` is a python script that will read from standard input.
 If the input is a series of numbers, the script will write to standard output.
 It will write the difference between 1st and 2nd number, the difference the 3rd and 4th, etc.

+## Task 2: find a P-value
- * Can you construct a pipeline to answer our question?
+ * Can you construct a pipeline to answer the question: **What are the 50 largest differences?**

 ## Checking your answers